Kong/docs.konghq.com/app/enterprise/2.3.x/plugins/oidc-curity.md

 ![Kong Dev Portal User Provisioner](/assets/images/docs/dev-portal/curity/kong-dev-portal-action.png)

-When the action is created, it can be assigned to the Authenticator(s) used in the client configured in the Curity Identity Server as described above.
+When the action is created, it can be assigned to the Authenticators used in the client configured in the Curity Identity Server as described above.

 #### Action to Resolve Additional User Information